 The fifth section of the eighth chapter of Chandogya Upanishad highlights the importance of Brahmacharya.

 They, now, call Sattrayana (Sacrificial session) which is only Celibacy; as it is only by means of celibacy that one attains Salvation from Being (Sat).
-Now they call Mouna (silence) which is only celibacy; as it is only by means of celibacy that one understands Self and then meditates.
+Besides, they call Mouna (silence) which is only celibacy; as it is only by means of celibacy that one understands Self and then meditates.
 (Verse 8.5.2).

-Now, they call Anāshakāyana (imperishable or eternal) which is only celibacy; as the Self that one attains by means of celibacy never perishes.
+Also, they call Anāshakāyana (imperishable or eternal) which is only celibacy; as the Self that one attains by means of celibacy never perishes.
 Now, they call Aranyāyana (ocean path) which is only celibacy; as Ara and Nya are the two oceans in the region of Brahman which is in the third world (Manomaya Kosha or mental body) wherein the Airammadiya lake, the Banyan tree-Somasavana, Aparijita (invincible) city of Brahman, and the Golden (Hall) specially built by the Lord are located.
 (Verse 8.5.3).

 Celibacy in Bhagavad Gita